fluturecode/myMtv-client/README.md

 ### Deployment

 This app was deployed with FIREBASE.
 To deploy, create your project in Firebase [https://firebase.google.com/] .\
- From the terminal "firebase init" .\
+ From the terminal "firebase init".\
- Select "Hosting" and find your project. .\
+ Select "Hosting" and find your project.\
- "Use as public directory" - type "build" (do not say 'yes' or you will not be able to deploy the app properly) .\
+ "Use as public directory" - type "build" (do not say 'yes' or you will not be able to deploy the app properly).\
- "Configure as a single-page app" - type "yes" .\
+ "Configure as a single-page app" - type "yes".\
- "Setup automatic builds and deploys with GitHub?" - type "no" .\
+ "Setup automatic builds and deploys with GitHub?" - type "no".\
-  Before deployment run "yarn run build"  .\
+  Before deployment run "yarn run build.\
- "Firebase deploy" .\
+ "Firebase deploy"